Lara Kajs | 11 March 2022 |

 An estimated fourteen million people fled their homes – half of the country’s population.
 Nearly seven million people fled the country within the first few years, and seven million more have been left internally displaced within the country.
 Turkey, Jordan, and Lebanon host approximately eighty-four percent of the displaced persons and have struggled to cope with one of the largest refugee crises in recent history, only recently surpassed by the Ukraine crisis in 2022.

 UN agency reports indicate that 14.6 million people in Syria need some form of humanitarian assistance with as many as five million in critical need.
 More than twelve million people in Syria cannot find enough to eat on a daily basis.
-At least half a million children are chronically malnourished… still… after eleven years of conflict.
+At least half a million children are still chronically malnourished… still… after eleven years of conflict.

 The UN counts at least 350,209 civilians and combatants killed in the brutal conflict and crisis, but the UN also suggests that the number is considerably higher.
 According to the Syrian Observatory for Human Rights, the number is at least half a million and probably closer to 600,000 killed.
 Nearly 50,000 people are believed to have been tortured to death in government-run prisons.
 Another source lists a mass extrajudicial execution of some 80,000 in one prison.

-In the past two years, the humanitarian crisis in Syria has been compounded by an economic crisis triggered by US sanctions and the Covid pandemic.
+In the past two years, the humanitarian crisis in Syria has been compounded by an economic crisis triggered by US sanctions and the COVID-19 pandemic.
 The country’s infrastructure has been decimated by constant shelling and fighting.
 Syrian currency lost eighty percent of its value and inflation increased to 140 percent at the start of 2022.
 The poverty rate in Syria is at an unprecedented ninety percent.
 The war-torn country has been deeply impacted by Covid, resulting in limited testing, a devastated health system, and barely access to vaccines – only 7.4 percent of the population is vaccinated.

 UN satellite analysis indicated that more than 35,000 structures were damaged or destroyed in Aleppo alone before 2016.
 And while hospitals are protected under International Humanitarian Law, there have been at least 612 documented attacks on 367 medical facilities, resulting in the deaths of 938 medical personnel less than half the country’s medical facilities are functional.